DataBiosphere/toil/docs/running.rst

             options = parser.parse_args()
             print Job.Runner.startToil(j, options) #Prints Hello, world!, ...

-3. :code:`python HelloWorld.py file:jobStore`
+3. ``python HelloWorld.py file:jobStore``

 Now you have run Toil on **singleMachine** (default batch system) using the **FileStore** job store.
 The first positional argument after the ``.py`` is the location of the job store, a place where intermediate files are written to.
 In this example, a folder called **jobStore** will be created where **HelloWorld.py** is run from.
-Information on the jobStore can be found HERE <LINK TO INFO ABOUT THE JOBSTORE>.
+Information on the jobStore can be found at :ref:`jobStoreInterface`.

 Run ``python HelloWorld.py --help`` to see a complete list of available options.